Our series of top tips will help you and your team get the most out of homeworking

 - IT may wish to check that the internet service provider each employee uses offers the latest generation of security enhancements

 Employers should have regular discussions with employees around their remote working arrangements and ensure they support their health and wellbeing.

-Once national restrictions and quarantine arrangements are lifted the decision is one for employers to make (following discussions with employees) Below we outline some practical points, including a number of hidden issues for employers to consider.
+Once quarantine arrangements are lifted the decision is one for employers to make (following discussions with employees).
+Below we outline some practical points, including a number of hidden issues for employers to consider.

 Practical steps and policy

 Larger employers who get numerous requests to work overseas may adopt a brief written policy to ensure requests are dealt with consistently and fairly and that all risks are evaluated fully.
-Matters to address in the policy or written agreement confirming the arrangements include:
+Matters to address in the policy or written agreement include:

 Timing: How long may the employee work overseas for?
 The beginning and end date (if any) should be agreed in advance.
 Remember that a shorter period of working abroad may reduce some of the tax and immigration matters referred to below.